aragon/osx/packages/contracts/docs/osx/02-how-to-guides/01-dao/01-best-practices.md

 ### DOs 👌

-- Make sure that at least one address (typically a governance plugin) has `EXECUTE_PERMISSION_ID` permission so that something can always execute on behalf of the DAO.
+- Make sure that at least one address (typically a governance plugin) has `EXECUTE_PERMISSION_ID` permission so that something can be execute on behalf of the DAO.
 - Check every proposal asking to install, update, or uninstall a plugin with utmost care and review.
 Installation means granting an external contract permissions, so you want to be extra careful about:
   - the implementation contract
   - the setup contract